 During removal procedures, the PicoWay® laser quickly moves in and out of the skin at a trillionth of a second (a picosecond) at any location on the body, making it the most effective treatment method out there when operated by a trained Removery specialist.
 While other treatment options can lead to scarring, the PicoWay® laser keeps skin looking and feeling great.

 Because the PicoWay® laser uses a photo-acoustic rather than photovoltaic approach, it avoids overheating the skin.
 Instead, it uses sound waves to shatter the ink into tiny particles that the white blood cells can flush out of the body—no scarring or intense pain involved.

 When removing a tattoo, the cost is obviously an important consideration.
 But laser tattoo removal doesn’t need to break the bank or feel stressed.
 Now that you understand more about how color, location, size, and other factors will affect your tattoo removal price, ask yourself whether you’re ready to take the next step.

 Ready to begin tattoo removal at our clinic and feel at home in your own skin—or do you have a few more questions?
 Wondering how many sessions it takes to remove a tattoo or what to expect at those sessions?
-Sign up for a free tattoo removal consultation so we can discuss the specifics of your situation and the pricing of your treatment sessions.
+Sign up for a schedule your free tattoo removal estimate so we can discuss the specifics of your situation and the pricing of your treatment sessions.
 A laser removal specialist will contact you to discuss tattoo removal pricing and set up a financing plan if need be, making your journey as easy and stress-free as possible!

 Headquartered in the heart of Austin, TX, Removery exists to empower you to become who you want to be, by giving you choices over your tattoos.
 Our goal is to provide you with the highest quality service and care at every stage of your tattoo removal or fading journey.